App Store Keyword Research: A Step-by-Step Guide for Indie Developers

 The gap between rank 1 and rank 10.
 If the top app is dominant and everything below it looks weak, that suggests a fragmented middle of the market.
 Your app does not need to beat the market leader to get meaningful traffic — ranking 3rd to 7th in a decent-volume keyword generates real installs.

-Step 4: Estimate Search Volume (Without a Paid Tool)
+Step 4: Estimate App Store Search Volume Without a Paid Tool

 The App Store does not publish keyword search volume.
 If you do not have access to a paid ASO tool, you can triangulate volume through indirect signals: